Pain at the pump persists, forcing drivers to make changes

 Prices in Southern Nevada are making a dent in wallets, including those of Paola Seminario and Jamie Dogood, both Las Vegas residents.

-Seminario said she spends $100 to $200 per week on gas — even so, she laments that “a tank of gas doesn’t last.”
+Seminario said she spends $100 to $200 per week on gasoline — even so, she laments that “a tank of gas doesn’t last.”

-Las Vegas resident Jamie Dogood said she strives to find ways to economize on gas.
-A tank of gas for her car runs about $45.
+Dogood said she strives to find ways to economize on gasoline.
+A tank of gasoline for her car runs about $45.

 “Yeah, I’ve been driving less, trying to do everything in one trip.
 It’s been pretty tough,” said Dogood, who was filling up her tank at $5.34 per gallon at a Chevron station on Blue Diamond Road.